tscheys/wiki-graph/README.md

 - display that information x
 - make an api call to that succesor's page on wikipedia and display his information x
 - make a function that will keep doing this 3 levels deep x
-- make it into some kind of pedigree with d3
+- make it into some kind of pedigree with d3 x
+- users should be able to click a link to that monarch's page
 - make presentation